Poland

 Childlessness rate (TCR)

 Poland's lifetime childlessness rate (TCR) reached 47.4% in 2024, marking an increase of 3.4 percentage points from 2023.
 Over the past five years, this rate has shown an upward trend, averaging 40.9% between 2020 and 2024.
-When compared to the 1970s average of 11.5%, the current rate is about 35.9 percentage points higher.
-On the global stage, Poland ranks fifth out of 38 countries for childlessness, while within Europe, it holds the third-highest position among 31 countries.
+When compared to the 1970s average of 11.5%, the current level is higher by approximately 35.9 percentage points.
+On a global scale, Poland ranks among the countries with the highest childlessness rates, placing 5th out of 38.

 Source: Eurostat; Human Fertility Database.